Creating Local Backups using `rdiff-backup`

 3. Diffs: 3rd -> 2nd, 2nd -> 1st, full backup (1st day).

 This especially makes purging old backups easier.
-Reverse incremental backups allows you to simply purge the reverse-diffs as they expire.
+Reverse-incremental backups allow you to simply purge the reverse diffs as they expire.
 This happens because newer backups never depend on older ones.
-In contrast, in the regular incremental model, each incremental backup depends on each prior backup in the chain, going back to the full backups.
+In contrast, in the regular incremental model, each incremental backup depends on each prior backup in the chain, going back to the full backup.
 Thus, you can’t remove the full backup until all the incremental backups that depend on it expire as well.
-This means that most of the time you need to keep more than one full backups, which takes up precious disk space.
+This means that most of the time you need to keep more than one full backup, which takes up precious disk space.

 rdiff-backup has some disadvantages as well: